KaiNorberg/PatchworkOS/README.md

 ## Notable Future Plans

+- Separate the kernel into more and more modules <- Currently being worked on
 - File flags performance improvements and refactor
 - Read, write, execute, create permissions
 - Capability style per-process permissions, as a replacement for per-user permissions, via namespace mountpoints with read/write/execute permissions
 - Add configurability to `spawn()` for namespace inheritance
 - Asynchronous I/O
-- Modular kernel <- Currently being worked on
 - Shared libraries
 - USB support (The holy grail)